renovatebot/renovate/docs/usage/config-validation.md

 You can create a [pre-commit](https://pre-commit.com) hook to validate your configuration automatically.
 Go to the [`renovatebot/pre-commit-hooks` repository](https://github.com/renovatebot/pre-commit-hooks) for more information.

-### Let Renovate check your config file as you're writing it
+### Validation of Renovate config change PRs

-After using Renovate for a while you likely want to change Renovate's config.
-Renovate can check your new config as you're writing it, but you must put your work in a branch with a _special_ name.
+Renovate can validate configuration changes in Pull Requests as long as you use a designated branch name.

 Follow these steps: